Patrick Symmes

 Agritourism in the Pacific Northwest (PDF)

-Download PDF Published in Condé Nast Traveler Slow Food and Agritourism in the Pacific Northwest … [Continue reading]
+Download PDF Published in Condé Nast Traveler Slow Food and Agritourism in the Pacific Northwest … [Continue reading] about Agritourism in the Pacific Northwest (PDF)

 The Herbfarm's model garden of raised beds supplies ingredients for the restaurant’s dishes.